Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

   weight_distribution(mu, S)
 }
 ```

+We give the weights distribution a class, just to distinguish them from plain lists, but otherwise there is nothing special to see here.

 If we wish to sample from this distribution we can use the `mvrnorm` function from the `MASS` package.